patak-dev/vite-plugin-virtual/README.md

 invalidateVirtualModule(server, 'virtual:config')
 ```

 ## Types

-To enable TypeScript IntelliSense for a virtual module, you need to declare the module:
+To enable TypeScript IntelliSense for a virtual module, you can use ambient modules to declare the module in a `.d.ts` file included by your TS setup:

 ```ts
 declare module 'virtual:config' {